redis/redis-doc/commands/rpoplpush.md

 the full list from the server to the client in a single `LRANGE` operation.
 Note that a process can traverse the list even while other processes are actively `RPUSH`-ing against the list, and still no element will be skipped.

-@return

-@bulk-reply: the element being popped and pushed.